jahfer/ourpolitics/app/data/content/ndp_seniors.md

-The NDP has planned reduce the age limit for receiving the Old Age Security to **age 65**, a reduction from the current 67.
-Also, the NDP will increase the Guaranteed Income Supplement for low-income seniors, but have not stated by how much.
+The NDP has planned reduce the age limit for receiving _Old Age Security_ to **age 65**, a reduction from the current 67.
+Also, the NDP will increase the _Guaranteed Income Supplement_ for low-income seniors, but have not stated by how much.